-- You may not have to pay a co-pay for wellness or pregnancy exams.
-Only plans that were "grandfathered in" were exempt from this Obamacare law.
+- You won't have a co-pay for wellness or pregnancy exams.

 If anything, your premiums should decrease over time, as Obamacare is designed to lower health care costs.
 By allowing parents to add their children, more healthy people are paying premiums but not using the system as much.
 This adds to health insurance companies' profits, which should mean lower premiums over the long run.
 Similarly, Medicare recipients now have more of their prescription costs covered, allowing them to continue taking medications needed to prevent emergency room visits.

 By 2014, everyone will be required to have health insurance.
 This means that more people will use preventive medical care, instead of waiting until they have to go to the emergency room.
 The average emergency room visit is $1,265, and hospitals have to eat this cost for indigent patients.
 When these costs are transferred to insurance companies or prevented, hospital costs, and therefore overall health care costs, will drop.